0xDegenDeveloper/GoL2/README.md

 4. Get the migration generation marker

-Gets the current generation (in the infinite game) at the time of migration. **_Note: every generation (from 1 to this number) does not store its snapshot details in the GoL2 contract, they are instead added to the GoL2NFT contract upon whitelist mint.
-Post migration, all snapshot details are stored in the GoL2 contract.
-More about this [here](./MIGRATION.md)._**
+Gets the current generation (in the infinite game) at the time of migration.

 ```
 fn migration_generation_marker() -> felt252